zelacerda/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 This report will investigate patterns in activity of an anonymous individual through a sequence of days.
 To do this we'll use measurements present in the `activity.zip` file on this repository.
 We choose to use the `ggplot2` library to construct the plots.
 So, the first step is configure system and load libraries.
 Note that set locale to US is necessary since we'll work with dates using North American format.
+We'll also create a new folder `figure` to export plots generated.

 ```r